-Each Country issuing an ePassport establishes a single CSCA as its national trust point.
+Every Country that is issuing ePassports would need to establish a CSCA as its national trust point.
 CSCA certificates are generated by the CSCA and are generally valid for periods of three to five years.
 As the anchor in the trust chain, CSCA certificates are often exchanged bilaterally to ensure maximum security and trust in the rest of the chain.
 However, CSCA certificates can also be obtained via Master Lists and validated by other means.

-CRLs are lists issued to revoke any of the Country’s DSCs or CSCAs that have been compromised.
+CRLs are issued to reflect the revocation status of the Country’s DSCs or CSCAs that have been compromised.
 In addition, CRLs also serve to confirm that no such revocations exist for any of their certificates.
 CRLs must be issued at least every 90 days, even if no certificates have been revoked.